-The Burkhalter Group consists of around 50 electrical engineering companies with strong local roots.
+The Burkhalter Group consists of 80 building technology companies with strong local roots.
 Known everywhere in Switzerland as “Your local electrical partner”, we primarily assume our responsibility to society and the environment as close neighbours.
 Therefore, besides economic success, social and environmental topics as well as responsible management are important to us too.

 In all interactions with employees, business partners, authorities and the public, we expect integrity, fairness and professionalism of ourselves at all times – in addition to our corporate values.
 All employees must respect a corporate culture that is beyond reproach from a legal and moral perspective: they are aware of the relevant laws, regulations, internal guidelines and instructions and must adhere to them.